 In the Display part of the ORTHO context menu, you can enable or disable the display of some selected features on the orthophoto (see the picture below).

 In our example, we have enabled the display of the ground control points, the reconstruction region, and the pivot.
 You can also fit the image to the view by selecting Reset view.

-You can also use the Sample tool to create a sampling grid for better orientation in the orthographic projection.
+You can also use the Sample Points tool to create a sampling grid for better orientation in the orthographic projection.
 You can define the sampling parameters in the Ortho Sampling Tool tab (red box in the picture below).
-You can define the span of the grid points by defining Distance between samples in the units of the orthophoto coordinate system, by setting Number of points of the generated grid or by limiting the maximum Raw size, which is the estimated size of the exported sampled points in the memory.
+You can define the span of the grid points by defining the Distance between samples in the units of the orthophoto coordinate system, by setting the Number of points of the generated grid, or by limiting the maximum Raw size, which is the estimated size of the exported sampled points in the memory.
 The other two parameters will be recalculated accordingly.